uwcirg/patient-summary/README.md

     docker-compose up

-### Download Value Sets from VSAC
-The value set content used by the CQL is cached in a file named valueset-db.json, which has been checked into this project in an empty state.
-In order for the CDS to operate as intended, implementers must populate valueset-db.json with the value sets which have been published on the [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/).
-In order to access VSAC, you must sign up for a [UMLS Terminology Services account](https://uts.nlm.nih.gov//license.html).

-Once a UMLS Terminology Services account has been obtained, the valueset-db.json file can be updated by running the following:

-1. Run `node src/util/updateValueSetDB.js UMLS_API_KEY` _(replacing UMLS\_API\_KEY with your actual UMLS API key)_

-To get you UMLS API Key:

-1. Sign into your UMLS account at [https://uts.nlm.nih.gov/uts.html](https://uts.nlm.nih.gov/uts.html)
-2. Click 'My Profile' in the orange banner at the top of the screen
-3. Your API key should be listed below your username in the table
-4. If no API key is listed:
-   1. Click ‘Edit Profile’
-   2. Select the ‘Generate new API Key’ checkbox
-   3. Click ‘Save Profile’
-   4. Your new API key should now be listed.

 ### Configuration
 Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (run `cp frontend.env.default .env` at command line to create the .env file) and it allows the environment variables thus specified to be read by the application at build time.
 The [dotenv package](https://www.npmjs.com/package/dotenv) is used to store the default variable values, which can be overwritten by defining a more specific env (e.g., `.env.local`) file or by setting the variables in the deployment system.
 For more information, see the [React documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/).  **Note**: for setting up environment file for a docker instance, please read under Docker